jengoertzen/jumppilotsupport/user/pages/03.how-to-complete-orders/default.md

 2. Once back on the active sale tab, click the Orders dropdown again.

 _There should be one less row with the customer’s name on it every time you go through this flow._

+#### Troubleshooting

+##### I don't see the "Orders" dropdown on the new sale tab.

+**There is a bug in RQ that we are in the middle of fixing (I will keep you posted!).**

+**What happens:** You don't see the Orders dropdown in a new sale, even after a customer sends an item from Endless Aisle to RQ.
+The item appears in Pending Orders, but you can't merge it to the current invoice.

+**Why:** If there are no orders in Pending Orders before you open a new sale, then the dropdown will not be there.
+Since it's not there then, it doesn't appear—even when orders do start coming in.

+**What you can do:** At the beginning of the day, send an order from Endless Aisle to RQ called "test" (or anything else you can remember).
+Then leave that order in Pending Orders.
+Now if you create a new sale, there will be an order, so the "orders" dropdown will be visible.
+Any orders that come in from Endless Aisle will now appear in that dropdown.